How has the EU responded to the impact of the Corona-crisis?

 Temporary adjustment of EU rules on state aid

-In exceptional cases, however, the European Commission may give its consent to the provision of state aid subject to certain stringent conditions.
-The European Commission considers the COVID-19 crisis to be an exceptional situation, and, in response, has prepared temporary policies for supporting the economies of EU member states.
-These policies are set out in the Temporary Framework for State aid measures to support the economy in the current COVID-19 outbreak.
+In exceptional cases, the European Commission may give its consent to the provision of state aid subject to certain stringent conditions.
+The European Commission considers the COVID-19 crisis to be an exceptional situation, and, in response, has prepared a temporary policies to support the economies of EU member states.
+The policy is set out in the Temporary Framework for state aid measures to support the economy in the current COVID-19 outbreak.
+The Temporary Framework has since been amended on 6 occasions.

-The European Commission approved proposals from virtually all EU member states in the context of the new, temporary state aid regime.
-The total amount involved was € 2.1 trillion in the period to 25 May 2020.
-Look here for a list of all proposals approved during the period until 30 June 2020.
+The European Commission has approved proposals for all EU member states in the context of the new, temporary state aid regime.
+The total amount involved by the beginning of May 2021 was approximately already € 3,000 billion (Source: calculation by the Netherlands Court of Audit).
+A list of all proposals approved as at 18 October 2021 is available here.

 Examples of other EU measures